cardoo-finance/integration-doc/index.md

 #### POST /partner_api/sandbox/orders/:order_id/guarantee_issuance/issue
 For emulating issuance of the guarantee by Cardoo, send a POST request with empty body to this URL.

-When the guarantee issuance state has been successfully changed to "issued", the response would have status `200 OK` and an empty body.
+When the guarantee issuance status has been successfully changed to "issued", the response would have status `200 OK` and an empty body.
 This would also trigger callback `guarantee_status_changed`, if you have specified it.

 #### POST /partner_api/sandbox/orders/:order_id/guarantee_issuance/deny
 For emulating denial of the guarantee issuance by Cardoo, send a POST request with empty body to this URL.

-When the guarantee issuance state has been successfully changed to "denied", the response would have status `200 OK` and an empty body.
+When the guarantee issuance status has been successfully changed to "denied", the response would have status `200 OK` and an empty body.
 This would also trigger callback `guarantee_status_changed`, if you have specified it.